Taking your cat to the vet

-When transporting your cat anywhere outside the house, use a cat carrier, even if she usually likes to be held.
+When transporting your cat anywhere outside the house, use a cat carrier, even if they usually likes to be held.
 Your cat can easily become frightened while in an unfamiliar place or surrounded by unfamiliar people.
 Even a friendly cat may bite, scratch or try to escape.

 Cats don't tend to like trips to the vet, where they are examined and surrounded by strange sights, smells, people and animals.
-If the only time your cat ever sees the carrier is immediately before it is used to take them to the vet, she will understandably develop a strong aversion to it.
+If the only time your cat ever sees the carrier is immediately before it is used to take them to the vet, they will understandably develop a strong aversion to it.

 Once you are at the vet's clinic keep the carrier covered.
 This will continue to make your cat feel safe.
 If you can't avoid sitting near other animals, then at least try to keep away from the loud or boisterous ones.

 When it's time for the consultation, ask your vet if you can help to hold your cat.
 Remember though, that your vet and the veterinary nurses will be very experienced at holding uncomfortable or frightened animals and know how to avoid getting hurt or hurting your cat.